0xmme/challenge-frontend/README.md

 # coding challenge - frontend

-This Frontend was created as my solution to the coding challenge provided by Molecule.
+This frontend was created as my solution to the coding challenge provided by Molecule.
 Thanks to them for putting this challenge together!

 ## What's inside?